raghavat2803/NotesApp/README.md

 # NoteApp

-Note Application to add new notes and view existing notes User can set title, descritption and priroity
+Note Application to add new notes and view existing notes.

+User can set title, descritption and priroity.

-Existing notes are displayed in RecyclerView based on priority
+Existing notes are displayed in RecyclerView based on priority.

-MVVM architecture with Android Architecture components like ROOM, ViewModel and LiveData
+MVVM architecture with Android Architecture components like ROOM, ViewModel and LiveData.

-Implemented CoRoutines and RecyclerView Animations
+Implemented CoRoutines and RecyclerView Animations.